-7581-7586 Social Services Field Experiences I, II, III, IV, V, VI (A,W,SP) 0-9-
+7583-7586 Social Services Internship III, IV, V, VI

 These courses involve the student in applying his classroom studies in the field.
-Students are accepted by local social service organization administrators and supervisors, on a part-time volunteer basis.
-These professionals guide and evaluate the student performance.
+Students are accepted by local social service agency administrators and supervisors on a part-time volunteer basis.
+These professional guide and evaluate the student performance.

-Prerequisite: Third Quarter Standing
+Prerequisite: Third Quarter Standing, 7583, 7584, 7585

-Concurrent with: 7533-7536
+Concurrent: 7533-7536